Blog

 Competence reinforces reliability and accountability – Delivering consistently, following through on commitments, and transparent workflows create confidence in performance.

-In our experience at Viessmann, we’ve found that trust in a hybrid work culture can be distilled into three similar pillars: honesty, loyalty, and competence.
+In our experience at Viessmann Generations Group, we’ve found that trust in a hybrid work culture can be distilled into three similar pillars: honesty, loyalty, and competence.
 In other words, a team member is trusted when they consistently tell the truth and act transparently (honesty/integrity), demonstrate care and support for others (loyalty/benevolence), and show capability and reliability in their work (competence/ability).
 Below, I dive into why building trust is more important than ever for hybrid teams.

 Why Trust Matters More Than Ever in Hybrid Teams